phisiart/MIPS-CPU/Assembler/readme.md

 * Addresses `0x0080****` are for system code.
 I'm figuring them out.

 * The `branch` and `jump` instructions are tricky.
-I'm writting a documentation for them so that you will get it right.
+Please read the documentation below so that you will get it right.

 ### Branches:

 This CPU implements 5 types of branching instructions: `beq`, `bne`, `blez`, `bgtz`, and `bltz`.

-For branches, the addresses are calculated on an `offset` basis.
-The [15:0] of the instruction is the offset of `the instruction we are branching to` from `the next instruction`.
+For branches, the addresses are calculated on an **offset** basis.
+The [15:0] of the instruction is the offset of **the instruction we are branching to** from **the next instruction**.
 For example, consider this sequence of instructions:

-            li $s2 10         # line 0
+            li $s2 10         # line 1
-            li $s0 1          # line 1
+            li $s0 1          # line 2
-    loop:   add $s1 $s1 $s0   # line 2
+    loop:   add $s1 $s1 $s0   # line 3
-            addi $s0 $s0 1    # line 3
+            addi $s0 $s0 1    # line 4
-            bne $s0 $s2 loop  # line 4
+            bne $s0 $s2 loop  # line 5
-            add $v0 $s1 $0    # line 5
+            add $v0 $s1 $0    # line 6
-            jr $ra            # line 6
+            jr $ra            # line 7

 Notice the `bne` in line 4.
 It directs to the `loop` tag in line 2.
-The offset is `2 - (4 + 1) = -3`.
+The `offset` is `2 - (4 + 1) = -3`.

 How do we store the offset in the instruction?
 We store it as a 16-bit **signed** integer.
-In our case here, `-3` is just `0xFFFD` (or `2^16 - 3`).
+In our case here, `-3` is just `0xFFFD` (think of it as `2^16 - 3`).

 The CPU would load this 16-bit integer, multiply it by 4, and extend it to a 32-bit integer.
-Take a look at how to make it right.
+Take a look at how to make it right:

-* If the offset is positive (namely `offset[15] = 0`), it is fairly straight-foward.
-You shift the integer left by 2 bits, adding 2 zero's on the right side, and then add 14 zero's to the left to extend it.
+* If the offset is positive (the sign bit `offset[15] = 0`), it is fairly straight-foward.
+You shift the integer left by 2 bits, adding 2 zero's on the right side, and then add 14 zero's to the left of the 18-bit integer to extend it.

-* If the offset is negative (namely `offset[15] = 1`).
+* If the offset is negative (the sign bit `offset[15] = 1`).
 Then the 16-bit integer stored is `2^16 + offset`, something like `1xxx,xxxx,xxxx,xxxx`.
 Shifting the integer left by 2 bits results in a 18-bit integer `2^18 + offset * 4`, something like `1x,xxxx,xxxx,xxxx,xx00`.
 We want to extend the integer so that the 32-bit would be `2^32 + offset * 4`.
 It turns out that the result is just `1111,1111,1111,111x,xxxx,xxxx,xxxx,xx00`.
 So we just need to add 14 one's to the left.

-Having considered the two cases, we now know what to do.
-First, we shift the 16-bit offset by 2 bits, adding 2 zero's on the right.
-Then, we extend the 18-bit integer to 32 bits, what to add on the left is the sign bit of the original integer.
+Having considered the two cases above, we now know what to do.
+We 1) shift the 16-bit offset by 2 bits, adding 2 zero's on the right.
+Then 2) extend the 18-bit integer to 32 bits.
+What to add on the left is the sign bit of the original integer.

 ### Jumps: